 The MLK Youth Scholarship Awards were created to recognize youth in the Austin community for their outstanding commitment and achievement, as well as inspire the next generation.

 The award recipients of Applied Materials Foundation Awards will receive a $1,500 scholarship courtesy of the Applied Materials Foundation.
-Award recipients of Seton Healthcare Family Awards will receive a $2000 scholarship courtesy of the Seton Healthcare Family.
+Award recipients of Ascension Seton Awards will receive a $1000 scholarship courtesy of Ascension Seton.